HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 Furthermore, this approach can be extended to support plate-based processing.
 By ensuring that a plate field is provided for each cell, multiple cell bundles can be aggregated into a single plate-based workflow.
 A *data group* can contain one or more plates.
 Provision must be made for any cells not associated with a plate identifier, or otherwise, the plate identifier must be a compulsory field.

 ## Pros and Cons of *data group* Approach
+{I would probably dump this section as well and see what comes out of the discussion}.

 Pros
 *   Avoids potentially very expensive run-away queries